Voting in Alabama

 Primary Elections In Alabama

 Alabama has open primaries.
-Voters do not register with a particular party, but a voter who participates in one party’s primary may only vote in that party’s primary runoff election.
-If a voter did not participate in a party’s primary election, then they may choose either party’s ballot in a primary runoff election.
+Any registered voter can participate in primary elections, regardless of political party, although you will have to declare a political party preference in order to vote in a partisan primary.
+Voters who participate in a party's primary may only vote in that party's runoff election; voters who do not participate in a partisan primary may vote in either runoff election.
 17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election.

 Voter ID In Alabama